intrd/climbu-livescoring/README.md

 Download SDcard image here: (I recommend to use a Class 10 SD Card)

 1. Just burn the image, boot up RPI3 and it will create a new wifi network called "ClimbU", default passwd: `climbu123654`
-2. Connect and browse to `http://10.10.0.1` to access the application, default login/pw: `intrd/meuovo123`
+2. Connect and browse to `http://10.10.0.1` to access the ClimbU application, default login/pw: `intrd/meuovo123`

 ## Windows
 * [Portables](https://github.com/intrd/climbu-livescoring/releases) - latest version of climbu-livescoring portable